What You Smell can Kill You

 His death followed a previous incident several weeks earlier, when he had collapsed in the bathroom but immediately recovered.

 Of course, millions of people use fragrance sprays without dying, but actually death is just the canary in the mine.
-Hundreds of millions who use perfumed sprays, deoderants, room fresheners, candles, and other stink-pots end up with asthma which now affects 1 in 4 urban children [Journal of Allergy and Clinical Immunology].
-It doesn't affect farm kids because they don't need perfumed sprays to stink up their homes.
-They open the windows to the flowers outside.
+Hundreds of millions who use perfumed sprays, deodorants, room fresheners, candles, and other stink-pots end up with asthma which now affects 1 in 4 urban children - source: Journal of Allergy and Clinical Immunology.
+As for kids on farms, asthma isn't a problem since they don't need perfumed sprays to stink up their homes: they open the windows to the flowers outside.

 Do not use in confined spaces without ventilation.
 That is, do not use in a room with 4 walls smaller than a warehouse without a special industrial blower to circulate the air.
 Interestingly, in most homes the room most likely to be a small confined space with poor ventilation is also the room with the largest number of perfumed items, the bathroom.